Selah Season | Purpose Life Church

 Ministry Vision Refinement

-Working alongside the pastoral team to assess what is next in your leadership assignment — discerning, not just deciding.
+Working alongside pastoral leadership to assess what is next in your leadership assignment.
+The goal is discernment, not just decision.
+You will reengage with greater clarity about your calling and your capacity.

 A structured journey,